sequelize/sequelize/docs/models-usage.md

       },
       false
     ]
-    The array returned by findOrCreate gets spread into its 2 parts by the "spread" on line 69, and the parts will be passed as 2 arguments to the callback function beginning on line 69, which will then treat them as "user" and "created" in this case.
+    The array returned by findOrCreate gets spread into its 2 parts by the array spread on line 3, and the parts will be passed as 2 arguments to the callback function beginning on line 69, which will then treat them as "user" and "created" in this case.
 (So "user" will be the object from index 0 of the returned array and "created" will equal "false".)
     */
   })
 ```